nicksmith100/milestone-project-1/README.md

 - [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/layout/grid/): Bootstrap Library used throughout the project, to make the site responsive using the Bootstrap Grid System, and specific components as outlined above.
 - [Code Institute - adding hover CSS](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/07-adding-hover-css): Used to provide ease-in-out transition on navigation links, social links and buttons.
 - [How to vertically center a bootstrap carousel caption](https://stackoverflow.com/questions/27279865/how-to-vertically-center-a-bootstrap-carousel-caption): Used to vertically centre quotes in box overlaid on hero image on homepage.
 - [CSS fade-in effect](https://blog.hubspot.com/website/css-fade-in): For fade-in effect used on primary images.
-Also adapted with reference to [W3 CSS animations](https://www.w3schools.com/css/css3_animations.asp) to provide fade-out effect on image gallery captions.
+- [W3 CSS animations](https://www.w3schools.com/css/css3_animations.asp): Used to adapt the above fade-in effect to provide a fade-out effect on image gallery captions.
 - [Applying the required attribute to select fields](https://stackoverflow.com/questions/6048710/can-i-apply-the-required-attribute-to-select-fields-in-html): Used to ensure the dropdown selecter in the booking form operates as a required field.

 ### Content